AdaCore/learn/content/courses/intro-to-ada/chapters/imperative_language.rst

    program's perspective it is constant.
 An attempt to modify its value is illegal; the compiler would reject the program.

--  Integer'Image is a function that takes an Integer and converts it to a String.
+-  :ada:`Integer'Image` is a function that takes an Integer and converts it to a :ada:`String`.
 It is an example of a language construct known as an *attribute*, indicated by the :Ada:`'` syntax, which will be covered in more detail later.

 -  The :ada:`&` symbol is the concatenation operator for String values